“The child is the beauty of God present in the world, that greatest gift to a family.” – Mother Teresa

 - Sing the hymns, pray, and voice the responses.
 Children learn liturgical behavior by copying you.

-- If you have to leave worship with your child, feel free to do so, but please come back.
+- If you have to leave worship with your child, it’s okay!
+No one will mind if you’re in the front row and have to leave for a few minutes, but please come back.

 - We do have a Quiet Room for you to use should you feel you need a little space for your little ones.
 You will still be able to listen and participate in the service.